Mahmoud-Abd-Elrazek/web-projects/README.md

 ## Projects

 1. **Countdown Timer**: A simple countdown timer that counts down to a specified date and time.
+2. **Heart Trail Animation**: An animation that creates a trail of heart shapes following the cursor.
+This project demonstrates the use of JavaScript for creating dynamic animations and CSS for styling.

 ## Getting Started